Sidoine/Ovale/README.md

 Simply install [SpellFlashCore][] (included if you install [SpellFlash][]) and [Ovale][] will use it to flash the spell to cast on the action bar in addition to displaying the spell in the Ovale icon bar.

 ##### On my low-level character, there is nothing at all.
 You need to reach level 10 and choose a specialization.
 However, be aware that the default [Ovale][] scripts are tuned for max-level characters and you may be missing key abilities at low levels that are assumed to exist.
-If the default script is not working for you, you will need to find or write a script more appopriate for your character's level.
+If the default script is not working for you, you will need to find or write a script more appropriate for your character's level.

   [Corruption]: http://www.wowhead.com/spell=172
   [Documentation]: http://wow.curseforge.com/projects/ovale/pages/documentation/